kodecocodes/swift-algorithm-club/Dynamic Programming/README.markdown

 (4) 3 | 0 |  |  |  |  |  |  |
 (5) 4 | 0 |  |  |  |  |  |  |
 (7) 5 | 0 |  |  |  |  |  |  |

+The first column is 0 which means that if `capacityOfBag` is 0 no matter what items I have the maximum value will be 0.

+#### Lets start solving the problem